風と海のみらいラボ

 Hydrogen

-We involve communities though participatory design
+We involve citizens through participatory design

-We bridge the gap between ocean technology and public understanding through a three-part framework
+We bridge the gap between ocean technology and public understanding through a three-part framework.

 Think